 Snacks and Lunch

 Lunch is the time to save a few yen or to find really good value lunches.
 Our first meal in Osaka was a bowl of fresh Udon noodles, for Y300.
 It’s possible to add on one or two pieces of tempura for Y160, making an amazing lunch for less than $5 USD.
 The ramen price in Japan is insane, and great ramen can offer such a good value.
 It might even offset the high hotel cost in Japan.

-One of the specialities in Osaka is Kushiage or Kushikatsu, which is essentially fried stuff on a stick.
+One of the specialties in Osaka is Kushiage or Kushikatsu, which is essentially fried stuff on a stick.
 A good snack might include 4-5 sticks of food, perhaps while standing at a counter in a train station, where we found some amazing fried stuff on a stick.
 Generally, a stick of Kushiage can cost between Y100-300 depending on what is included on the stick, i.e. seafood is more expensive.

 Edamame seems to always be Y380, at least that was the going price at every place we ordered it!
 A full plate of Japanese curry, which is generally a huge portion, runs about Y800 and makes a quick snack or lunch.
 At most bars, it is almost expected that you would order a little bar snack, which often runs around Y300 for a small plate.

 We ate several lunches or dinners at nicer establishments, where it is more common to sit down and take your time eating.
-This is in direct opposite to the speedy lunches that occur at many ramen shops, where Japanese workers come in, slurp down some soup quietly, and then return to the office.
+This is in direct opposition to the speedy lunches that occur at many ramen shops, where Japanese workers come in, slurp down some soup quietly, and then return to the office.

 At nicer restaurants, like a higher end soba noodle shop, a complete meal will run about Y1200-1500 per set.
 We found the average for a mid-priced restaurant to be around $15USD for two people for lunch and increasing to about $35 USD for dinner.
 But, this is still a great option to eat when even when focusing on Japan budget travel.
 This is particularly true considering how well prepared the food is.